 The Commercial Division handles complicated “commercial cases” in a fair, expeditious and cost effective manner.
 As defined in 22 NYCRR 202.70 (b), “commercial cases” are all business and commercial disputes in which the amount at issue exceeds $100,000 without consideration of interest or attorneys’ fees.
 Examples of business and commercial cases suited for the commercial division include: (1) breach of contract actions involving the purchase of securities, provision of goods or services to a business entity, franchise or licensing agreements (2) shareholder derivative actions (3) dissolution or liquidation of corporations and (4) actions involving general and limited partnerships.

-In the Eighth Judicial District Commercial Division (covering all eight counties), the presiding judge is the Honorable Timothy J. Walker.
-For further information regarding this court, visit Commercial Division - 8th Judicial District.
+For further information regarding the Eighth Judicial District Commercial Division (covering all eight counties) visit Commercial Division - 8th Judicial District.